leeschumacher/gcp-policy-management-tutorial/hierarchy/README.md

-Place GCP organization, folder, or project directories here.
+Place GCP organization, folder, or project directories here if you dare.